SkyDrive is now OneDrive, and SkyDrive Pro is now OneDrive for Business. Read more about this change at From SkyDrive to OneDrive

 Power Pivot for Excel add-in

-If you’re using Office Professional Plus, the Power Pivot add-in comes installed with Excel.
+If you’re using Office Professional Plus 2013 or Office 365 Pro Plus, the Power Pivot add-in comes installed with Excel.
 The Power Pivot data analysis engine is now built into Excel so that you can build simple data models directly in Excel.
 The Power Pivot add-in provides an environment for creating more sophisticated models.
 Use it to filter out data when importing it, define your own hierarchies, calculation fields, and key performance indicators (KPIs), and use the Data Analysis Expressions (DAX) language to create advanced formulas.
 Learn more about the Power Pivot in Excel 2013 add-in.

-If you’re using Office Professional Plus, the Inquire add-in comes installed with Excel.
+If you’re using Office Professional Plus 2013 or Office 365 Pro Plus, the Inquire add-in comes installed with Excel.
 It helps you analyze and review your workbooks to understand their design, function, and data dependencies, and to uncover a variety of problems including formula errors or inconsistencies, hidden information, broken links and others.
 From Inquire, you can start a new Microsoft Office tool, called Spreadsheet Compare, to compare two versions of a workbook, clearly indicating where changes have occurred.
 During an audit, you have full visibility of the changes in your workbooks.

 Top of Page